twitchtv/twirp/CONTRIBUTING.md

 ## Contributing Code ##

 Twirp uses github pull requests.
-Fork a branch from `develop`, hack away at your changes, run the test suite with `make`, and submit a PR.
+Fork, hack away at your changes, run the test suite with `make`, and submit a PR.

 ## Releasing Versions ##